Biochemistry & Molecular Biology

 The flexibility of our training program allows students to train in a number of exciting research areas, and often allows students to develop highly effective interdisciplinary collaborations, resulting in cutting edge thesis projects.

-Assistant Professor, Aab Cardiovascular Research Institute, Department of Medicine, University of Rochester School of Medicine and Dentistry, Rochester, NY
+Assistant Professor, Department of Pharmacology & Physiology, University of Rochester, Rochester, NY